| The Beijen/Beyen Family Site by Laurens Beijen |

 Cor was known as very independent and adventurous.
 She probably left her parental home in Barneveld at a rather young age.
 Apparently she was a governess for the children of well-to-do families in other countries.
 A picture of her (by courtesy of her great-great-grandson Leslie Leijenhorst) is shown to the right.
 Two childrenWhen Cor was 31 years old, she gave birth to a son.
 Officially the father of the child was not known.
 There are, however, strong indications that Pieter Hendrik van de Wall Repelaer, a member of a noble family, was the father.
 He was born in 1854 in the city of Dordrecht, and so he was ten years younger than Cor was.Obviously the family preferred a discrete solution for the situation.
 The child was born on April 20, 1876 in the house of a willing labourer in Rijswijk, a small village in the municipality of Maurik in the province of Gelderland.
 Probably this place, where nobody knew Cor, was arranged by Cornelis Pieter Silvius, the husband of Cor's eldest sister.
 He was a family doctor in Zoelmond, a town near Rijswijk, and was present at the delivery.
 The next day he registered the birth of the boy, Pieter Hendrik (12.7), in the town hall of Maurik.
 We do not know where Cor and the little Pieter did live in the next years.

 Afterwards Cor lived together with her two children near Lake Geneva, in Bex, Lausanne and maybe other towns.
 She lived in Lausanne from 1894 to 1902.
 From 1897 she was the owner of a guest house, Villa Odette.
 Pieter and MercienneAccording to the Lausanne register of the inhabitants Pieter was a bank employee.
-He lived in Lausanne until 1903.
-We do not know where he did live in the next years.
+Most probably he returned in 1902 to the Netherlands together with his mother and sister.
+In July 1902 he went off to the Dutch East Indies where he worked as a private teacher of French.
+We do not know how many years he stayed there.

 In 1921 Pieter and Mercienne moved from Canada to Denver (CO, USA).
 They had five children, three of whom died in infancy, and had an adopted son as well.
 Offspring of them still live in the Denver area.